mohamedzeina/visits/README.md

 ## Description
-Visits is a simple multi-container application made with Docker.
-It tracks the number of visits made to a node.js web application.
-One container is used to run the redis server that stores the number of visits while the other container runs the node.js web application.
+Visits is a multi-container Docker application that tracks the number of visits to a Node.js web application.
+One container runs the Redis server to store the visit count, while the other container hosts the Node.js web application

 ## How To Build & Run Locally